 Food choices aren’t as easy as “only eat this” and “never eat that."
 Eating is associated with pleasure, and that’s okay, but don’t let your summer get the best of you because you said yes to all the things.
 Remember that every "yes" is also a "no" to something else.

 You might try the 80/20 approach.
 This means that 80% of the time you’re fueling your body with the nutrition it needs, and 20% of the time you're allowing for more fun in your diet.
 Check out our 4 recipes for cool, summer treats.

 4. Try a cooler workout.

 If the thought of your typical boot camp class makes you want to play hooky, then try shaking it up a bit with something that will encourage you to stay active during the hottest months.
 I recommend checking out aquatic fitness classes like Hydrorider or H20 Circuit.
 Even adjusting your workout to take place during cooler hours (early in the morning or later in the evening) could be a big help.
 And don’t forget the kiddos!
 It’s recommended that children get at least 60 minutes of physical activity each day.

 Your skin is the largest organ of your body and needs summertime TLC, too.
 Taking care of it is key to a healthy summer.
 Did you know that skin cancer is the most common type?
 Reduce your risk by seeking shaded areas, wearing protective clothing (including hats and sunglasses), and using sunscreen.
 It’s recommended that you pick a broad-spectrum sunscreen (one that blocks UVA and UVB rays).

 Establish Healthy Habits with the Y

 Healthy habits happen one day at a time.
 Start by setting SMART goals.
-Tackle your biggest obstacles with these 5 steps, and don't forget to celebrate each success along the way.
+Tackle your biggest obstacles, and don't forget to celebrate each success along the way.
 We love partnering with members on their healthy living journeys.
-Get more information on wellness support services and nutrition counseling offered at your center.